rbturnbull/ausdex/paper.md

 # Socio-Economic Indices aggregated from census data for Victoria

 Since the 1986 census, the Australian Bureau of statistics (ABS) has generated "Socio Economic Indices For Areas" (SEIFA) following each census.
-These indices are aggregations of socio economic inputs from the census forms (ie household income, rental/mortgage price, educational level) at teh "census district level" or "mesh level" (2006–current). census districts, or mesh levels, geographic areas statistically defined from the census data to be the largest scale (smallest) geographic building blocks of demographic and socioeconomic data based on population distribution.
-The Australian Bureau of statistics does aggregate these to other statistical "levels" of geographic area as well as suburbs and local government areas in their "Data Cube" outputs.
+These indices are aggregations of socio economic inputs from the census forms (ie household income, rental/mortgage price, educational level) at the "census district level" or "mesh level" (2006–current). census districts, or mesh levels, geographic areas statistically defined from the census data to be the largest scale (smallest) geographic building blocks of demographic and socioeconomic data based on population distribution.
+These statistical geographies are redrawn after every census.
+The Australian Bureau of statistics does aggregate these to other statistical "levels" of geographic area from the Australian Statistical Geography Standard (ASGS) ([Statistical Areas levels 1 - 4](https://www.abs.gov.au/statistics/standards/australian-statistical-geography-standard-asgs-edition-3/jul2021-jun2026)) suburbs and local government areas in their "Data Cube" outputs.

-However, there have been several new suburbs created during the duration of the SEIFA program.
-To address this, we used the current suburb areal polygons as the constant spatial areas over which we aggregate previous census datasets.
-For the 2011 and 2016 SEIFA datasets, we used suburb aggregated data provided by the ABS.
+However, there have been several new suburbs created during the duration of the SEIFA program, and suburb aggregated datasets are not readily available for Census data before 2006.
+To address this, we used the current Victorian suburb areal polygons as the constant spatial areas over which we aggregate all previous census datasets.

 ## Spatially aggregating the 1986–2006 datasets